 I believe no one should have to try to navigate personal challenges alone.
 Therefore, it is my pleasure to extend hope and a path toward healing and wholeness for anyone caught in life’s struggles.

 I am a registered psychotherapist and registered nurse with 26 years combined experience.
-I offer private and group therapy by video conference or in-person session upon request.
+I offer private and group therapy by video conference.

 My on-going pursuit and passion lies in providing mental and physical support to those undergoing emotional and/or physical turmoil.
 Guided by empathy and compassion, I provide a safe, respectful therapeutic atmosphere where we explore your struggles, skill sets, victories, and dreams.